26 Prediction

 With Enron in the sample for 1998–2000 (when Andrew Fastow was CFO), it’s quite possible that the model would detect the apparent relation between our new feature and accounting fraud and include this in the model.
 However, this would not improve out-of-sample model performance because Enron would not be in the test sample.
 So, to maximize out-of-sample performance, we do not want to include this feature in the model and thus want to calibrate a model in a way that discourages the training process from using this feature.
 If we are not careful in splitting our model-building sample and have Enron in 1998 and 1999 in the training set, and Enron in 2000 in the validation set, then it is going to appear that this feature is helpful and our model will underperform when taken to the test data.

-The phenomenon described in the previous paragraph is an instance of overfitting, which refers to the the tendency of models excessively calibrated to fit model-building data to perform poorly when confronted with truly novel data relative to simpler models.17
+The phenomenon described in the previous paragraph is an instance of overfitting, which refers to the tendency of models excessively calibrated to fit model-building data to perform worse when confronted with truly novel data than simpler models.18

-Therefore in cross-validation, we want to ensure that firm-years for a single AAER are kept in the same sub-sample.
-In fact, we might want to keep firms in the same cross-validation sub-samples as an extra level of protection against overfitting.18
+To avoid this kind of overfitting, we ensure that firm-years for a single AAER are kept in the same fold.
+In fact, we might want to keep firms in the same cross-validation fold as an extra level of protection against overfitting.19

 Another issue related to timing that we might consider in the cross-validation sample is whether it is appropriate to evaluate a model trained on data that includes AAERs at Enron in 1998–2000 in predicting fraud at another firm in, say 1993.
 We argue the concern about having a feasible forecasting approach that requires us to only forecast future fraud does not preclude training a model using seemingly impossible “prediction” exercises.
 It is important to recognize that the goals of validating and testing models are very different.
 In validating the model, we are trying to maximize expected out-of-sample performance (e.g., what it will be when used with a test set), while in testing the model, we are trying to provide a realistic measure of the performance of the model on truly novel data.